cristiklein/linkchecker/doc/src/man/linkcheckerrc.rst

     Redirected to a different URL.
 **mail-no-mx-host**
     The mail MX host could not be found.
+**url-anchorcheck-anchor-not-found**
+    The URL points to an anchor which could not be found in the target page.
+    Either the anchor is incorrect or it is generated in JavaScript.
 **url-content-size-zero**
     The URL content size is zero.
 **url-content-too-large**